-- b) Regulatory status banking institution authorised to undertake banking activities by the FCA - c) 3 year contract commencing 1/4/16 - d) Cost of service is variable depending on schedule of tariffs and volumes - e) Payments due quarterly
+- Regulatory status banking institution authorised to undertake banking activities by the FCA - c.
+3 year contract with an additional 2 years commencing 31/03/22 - d.
+Cost of service is variable depending on schedule of tariffs and volumes - e.
+Payments due quarterly

-11.1.2 Money-broking services
+11.1.2 Money-broking Services